texfaq/texfaq.github.io/FAQ-writecls.md

 date: 2014-06-10
 ---

-# Learning to write LaTeX classes and packages

 There's nothing particularly magic about the commands you use when writing a package, so you can simply bundle up a set of LaTeX `\(re)newcommand` and `\(re)newenvironment` commands, put them in